dalibo/emaj/docs/en/webUsage.rst

 Once connected to a database where the *emaj* extension has been installed, the user interacts with the extension, depending on the role it owns (*super-user*, *emaj_adm* or *emaj_viewer*).

 On the left, the browser tree shows all the configured instances, that may be split into instances groups, and all the databases they contain.
-By unfolding a database object, the user reaches the E-Maj tables groups and the existing schemas.
+By unfolding a database object, the user reaches the E-Maj table groups and the existing schemas.

 .. figure:: images/emajweb_browser.png
    :align: center